 This site gives you a look at the current conditions of the heads.
 Select Point Nepean for swell or Point Lonsdale for wind.

 Its always important to note the period of the swell and direction of the wind as a 40k/hr Northerly wind is great for diving outside the heads but maybe too lumpy for Portsea Hole.

 To transit Port Phillip Heads the significant swell must be less than 2 metres and wind less than 20kts from the Southerly half.
 All these sites are usually updated around 5am and 5pm each day.
 If we think the weather will cancel your trip we will either call or email following the update the day before so it is essential that you have given us all your details.

-South to southwesterly 15 to 20 knots tending west to southwesterly below 10 knots during the afternoon.
+West to southwesterly 15 to 20 knots tending south to southwesterly during the morning.

-Variable about 10 knots becoming northerly 15 to 20 knots during the evening.
+Southerly 10 to 15 knots turning southwesterly 15 to 20 knots during the day.